 Child car seats must bear the FAA approved sticker.

 Customers are requested to use the lavatory in their assigned cabins and are required to do so on inbound international flights; exceptions may be made for customers with special needs.

 Alcohol may not be consumed onboard an aircraft unless it has been provided by a flight attendant.
 No alcohol may be served to any person who appears to be intoxicated, or who is under 21 years of age.

-Smoking, including the use of electronic smoking devices, is not permitted on any Alaska Airlines flight.
+Smoking, chewing tobacco, smokeless tobacco, and the use of electronic smoking devices are not permitted on any Alaska Airlines flight.

 Due to health concerns, Alaska Airlines no longer offers on-board blankets and pillows on our flights.
 We encourage passengers to bring their own travel sized pillows and blankets, provided they fit into your normal carry-on luggage.

 Alaska Airlines prohibits the use of items that do not meet FAA Regulations or company regulations.
 This includes: